afikri/afikri.github.io/cv.md

 subtitle: Database Developer at IOM
 ---
 ### Personal Information
-My name is Fikri Abdul.
+Abdul Fikri.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family